Dove Cameron: Personal life

 Cameron has stated that she is bisexual, but in May 2021, said that she feels queer is the most accurate way to describe her sexuality.
 She also identifies as a feminist.

 From August 2013 until 2016, she was in a relationship with her Liv and Maddie co-star Ryan McCartan.
 They announced their engagement on April 14, 2016, but the relationship ended in October 2016.

 From 2017 until 2020, Cameron was in a relationship with her Descendants 2 co-star Thomas Doherty.
-In November 2023, Vanity Fair Italy reported that Cameron was dating Italian singer Damiano David.
+In November 2023, Vanity Fair Italy reported that Cameron was dating Italian singer Damiano David, with whom she made her first public appearance in February 2024.
+David and Cameron announced their engagement in January 2026.
+On September 24, 2026, they got married at the Palazzo dei Priori in Montalcino, Tuscany, Italy.

 In May 2022, Cameron spoke about her struggles with depression and dysphoria in an Instagram post.